openzim/mwoffliner/docs/functional_architecture.md

 In order to retrieve article HTML and render it, multiple solutions have been identified.

-As of today, 5 renderers (way to download article + render it to ZIM compatible HTML) are implemented:
+As of today, 1 renderer (way to download article + render it to ZIM compatible HTML) is left implemented: ActionParse.
+Other renderers have been dropped in mwoffliner 2.0 because they were not used anymore, not implementing skin support and not providing added value compared to ActionParse render.

-- WikimediaDesktop
-- WikimediaMobile
-- RestApi
-- VisualEditor
-- ActionParse

-WikimediaDesktop and WikimediaMobile are only available on Wikimedia Mediawikis.

-Availability of RestApi and VisualEditor is subject to Mediawiki admin decision to support it or not.
-RestApi is available by default but might be blocked by admin.
-VisualEditor is an extension which might be installed or not.

-ActionParse is available since 1.16.0 (2010) and is anyway a requirement for other APIs.
+ActionParse API is available in Mediawiki since 1.16.0 (2010).

-Only ActionParse (most recent renderer at mwoffliner level) implements a thorough skin support (see below about skin).
+ActionParse renderer implements a thorough skin support (see below about skin) and needs only one HTTP query per article.

-All renderers but ActionParse needs two HTTP queries: one to retrieve the article HTML and one to retrieve its metadata (to a 'simplified' ActionParse URL in fact).

-The article metadata we retrieve at this stage is the article are:
+The article metadata we retrieve at this stage are:

 - `displaytitle` and `subtitle`
 - `headhtml`: used to extract proper CSS classes we have to set on `<html>` and `<body>` tags + some JS configuration variables which are part of the HTML head
 - `jsconfigvars`: other JS configuration variables which comes from other parts of the Mediawiki codebase
 - `modules`: list of JS and CSS modules to apply on current article

-Renderer is automatically selected based on its availability and mwoffliner own preference.
-ActionParse is the preferred renderer since 1.15.0 due to its general availability and support of skins.

 ### ActionParse parser